 After that, we’ll see what kinds of social proof can significantly contribute both to a brand’s image and sales on these social shopping platforms.

-Finally, we’ll discuss website performance and usability on devices that have a substantial impact on the success of your online business and must not be neglected.
+Finally, we’ll discuss website performance and usability on devices that substantially impact the success of your online business and must not be neglected.

 In a narrow sense, social commerce refers to sales that take place on social networks, as in the case of Instagram commerce.
 Most of the time, the purchasing process starts from your account, and then buyers are redirected to the website.